boltrobotics/cmake-helpers/README.md

 setting up new C/C++ projects.
 The main goal is to reuse working solutions to common problems such as:

-* Combining of cross-compilation for AVR / STM32F103 with unit testing on x86 platform
+* Combining of cross-compilation for AVR / STM32 with unit testing on x86 platform
 * Downloading and refreshing of dependencies
 * Setting up paths to headers, sources and libraries
 * Re-typing boilerplate code around initialization and checks
 * Cluttering build files with large, duplicated blocks of instructions
-* Recurrent research and refresh of information about Cmake
+* Recurrent research on Cmake workings

 ### Platforms and requirements